M-Estimation based on quasi-processes from discrete samples of Levy processes: Examples

-for constants $\xi\in \R$ and $T\in (0,\infty]$. $\tau^X$ is interpreted as the {\it time of default} (resp. {\it ruin}) with default levels $\xi$ in the context of finance (resp. insurance).
-In this section, we consider a {\it discounted loss up to default}.
-For $x=(x_t)_{t \in [0,T]} \in \DD_T$,
+for constants $\xi\in \R$ and $T\in (0,\infty]$.
+The random variable $\tau^X$ can be interpreted as the \emph{time of default} in a financial context, or as the \emph{time of ruin} in an insurance context, corresponding to the default threshold $\xi$.